The post details the steps to configure Group Policy for LAPS. This is the third and final post that covers the group policy configuration of LAPS.

 LAPS Password Settings

 Next edit the password settings policy.
 By default this solution uses a password with maximum password complexity, 14 characters and changes the password every 30 days.

 You can change the values to suit your needs by editing a Group Policy.
 You can change the individual password settings to fit your needs.
 Click OK.

 Administrator account name – If you have decided to manage custom local Administrator account, you must specify its name in Group Policy.
 I haven’t configured this policy setting.

 Protection against too long planned time for password reset – If you do not want to allow setting planning password expiration of admin account for longer time than maximum password age, you can do it in GPO.

 If you want to view the password settings of a computer using the powershell, Get-AdmPwdPassword will help you.

-Once everything is configured, and Group Policy has refreshed on the clients, you can look at the properties of the computer object and see the new settings.
-The password is stored in plain text.
+Peform gpupdate on the client machines.
+Now look at the properties of the computer object and see the new settings.
+The password is visible (plain text).